Zhou Xun: Fashion and endorsements

+brand spokesperson for Swedish electric performance car brand Polestar alongside her labelmate Chen Kun.

-Zhou has been on the cover of many top fashion magazines including Vogue China and Vogue Taiwan, Chinese and Hong Kong Harper's Bazaar, Chinese and Hong Kong Elle, Chinese and Taiwanese Marie Claire, Chinese and Hong Kong Cosmopolitan, Chinese L'Officiel, Chinese Madame Figaro, Chinese Numéro, Chinese T, Chinese GQ, Chinese Esquire, Chinese Elle Men, Chinese Harper's Bazaar Men.
+Zhou has been on the cover of many top fashion magazines including Vogue China and Vogue Taiwan, Chinese and Hong Kong Harper's Bazaar, Chinese and Hong Kong Elle, Chinese and Taiwanese Marie Claire, Chinese and Hong Kong Cosmopolitan, Chinese L'Officiel, Chinese Madame Figaro, Chinese Numéro, Chinese T, Chinese V, Chinese GQ, Chinese Esquire, Chinese Elle Men, Chinese Harper's Bazaar Men.

 Personal life

-Marriage
+Relationships

+1993-1998: Zhou began dating singer Dou Peng, cousin of Dou Wei, after meeting Dou Peng during a performance in Hangzhou.
+She followed him to Beijing, and their relationship lasted for five years.

+1998-1999: Zhou started a relationship with Jia Hongsheng while filming Suzhou River.
+Their relationship ended when Jia saw singer Pu Shu in a coat he had given to Zhou on television.

+2000: Zhou had a brief romance with actor Song Ning (now known as Song Ningfeng) during the filming of A Pinwheel Without Wind.

+2002-2003: Zhou dated Li Yapeng after co-starring with him in The Legend of the Condor Heroes.

+2003-2008: Zhou began a five-year relationship with Taiwanese stylist Li Daqi, who was introduced to her by singer Rene Liu.

+2009-2010: Zhou was romantically involved with Beijing businessman Wang Shuo.

-Zhou Xun married American actor Archie Kao on 16 July 2014 on stage after a charity event in Hangzhou, Zhejiang, China.
-On 23 December 2020, Zhou announced on her Sina Weibo account that they have divorced.
+2014-2020: Zhou married American actor Archie Kao on 16 July 2014 on stage after a charity event in Hangzhou, Zhejiang.
+On 23 December 2020, Zhou announced on Weibo that they had divorced.

+Others

-Zhou received Hong Kong citizenship under the "Quality Migrant Admission Scheme" in 2009.
+Zhou received Hong Kong permanent residency under the "Quality Migrant Admission Scheme" in 2009.